typesense/typesense-website/docs-site/content/26.0/api/README.md

 - Added ability to create non-indexed, but required fields.
 - Exposed swap usage as a metric in `/metrics.json` API.
 - The `/health` API returns additional information about memory/disk exhaustion.
+- Support overriding wildcard query via `"q": "*"` in rules.
 - Build support for Apple M1 / M2
-- Add support for image embeddings using CLIP
+- Add support for image embeddings using CLIP.
+- Add option to expand search query for suggestion aggregation.
 - Auto deletion of expired API keys when the `autodelete: true` property is set during key creation.
+- Make cache num entries configurable.
+- Add flag for logging search query at the start of req cycle.
+- Improved on-disk compaction: prunes older records more aggressively, leading to better bounds on data storage.

 ### Bug Fixes